-The Benchmark is a target which the Sub-Fund seeks to outperform.
-The index has been chosen as the Sub-Fund's Benchmark as it is an achievable performance target to seek to outperform and best reflects the scope of the Sub-Fund's investment policy.
-The Benchmark is used solely to measure the Sub-Fund's performance and does not constrain the Sub-Fund's portfolio construction.
+The Benchmark is a target which the Fund seeks to outperform.
+The rate has been chosen as the Fund's Benchmark as it is an achievable performance target to seek to outperform and best reflects the scope of the Fund's investment policy.
+The Benchmark is used solely to measure the Fund's performance and does not constrain the Fund's portfolio construction.

-The Sub-Fund is actively managed.
-The Investment Manager has complete freedom in choosing which investments to buy, hold and sell in the Sub-Fund, subject to the investment restrictions and guidelines set out in this Prospectus.
+The Fund is actively managed.
+The Investment Manager has complete freedom in choosing which investments to buy, hold and sell in the Fund, subject to the investment restrictions and guidelines set out in this Prospectus.

-The Sub-Fund is suitable for retail and Institutional Investors seeking to gain a combination of capital growth and income from a portfolio invested primarily in debt and debt-like securities, and who want a fund that applies ESG Factors and considers Principal Adverse Impacts when investing.
-Such investors should appreciate that this is not guaranteed and that their capital will be at risk and that the value of their investment and any derived income may fall as well as rise.
+The Fund is designed for retail and Institutional Investors seeking to gain a combination of capital growth and income from a portfolio invested primarily in debt and debt-like securities, and who have sustainability preferences.
+Such investors should appreciate that this is not guaranteed and that their capital will be at risk and that the value of their investment and any derived income may fall as well as rise

-In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Sub-Fund.
+In each case it is expected that all investors will understand and appreciate the risks associated with investing in Shares of the Fund.

-This Sub-Fund may be suitable for investors who have an investment time horizon of at least five years.
+This Fund is designed for investors who have an investment time horizon of at least five years.